julienloizelet/ddev-m2/README.md

 ddev magento config:set system/full_page_cache/caching_application 2
 ```

-Then, you can add the specific docker-compose file for Varnish and restart:
+Then, you can add specific files for Varnish and restart:

 ```
 cp .ddev/additional_docker_compose/docker-compose.varnish.yml .ddev/docker-compose.varnish.yml
+cp .ddev/custom_files/default.vcl .ddev/varnish/default.vcl
 ddev restart
 ```

-The `.ddev/varnish/default.vcl` will be used but, for consistency, you can also set the following configuration:
+Finally, we need to change the ACL part for purge process by replacing `localhost` with your `ddev-router` IP:

 ```
-ddev magento config:set system/full_page_cache/varnish/backend_host web \
-ddev magento config:set system/full_page_cache/varnish/backend_port 80 \
-ddev magento config:set system/full_page_cache/varnish/access_list 172.21.0.0
+ddev change-default-acl $(ddev find-ip ddev-router) ddev reload-vcl
 ```

 For information, here are the differences between the back office generated `default.vcl` and the `default.vcl` I use: